 Sundays at UUCB

-- Sunday service begins 10:30am followed by coffee hour
+- Sunday service begins 10:30am followed by social hour

 - The first Sunday of the month, service is followed by workshops for all ages at 11:30am